NatLint CLI

 Commands:

-git-status Analyze files from `git status --porcelain`
+git-status Analyze files from `git status --porcelain`Analyze changed files

 It is possible to pipe the output from git status to natlint to automatically apply filters so that all files that have changes according to Git are linted: